 One of the best was one that depicted people very much like Ma Perkins and her friends as they really might be.
 Writer Paul Reimers accurately reflected the speech patterns of Middle Western Americans and much of what such people thought and felt.
+Some called this shows a soap such people thought and felt.
 Some called this show a soap opera, some a comedy.
 Like many of the great programs of radio, it did not fit into any narrow category.
 The program was called Vic and Sade.

-Art Van Harvey and Bernadine Flynn played Vic Gook and his wife, Sade (rhymes with "aid").
-With their son,

-Rush (Billy Idelson), and Uncle Fletcher (Clarence Hartzell), they drew a picture of the sometimes boring, sometimes comforting routine of everyday life.
+Art Van Harvey and Bernardine Flynn played Vic Gook and his wife, Sade (rhymes with "aid").
+With their son, Rush (Billy Idelson), and Uncle Fletcher (Clarence Hartzell), they drew a picture of the sometimes boring, sometimes comforting routine of everyday life.